AndyYu25/CX4640-f23-final/README.md

 # Higher-Order Accurate Derivative Approximations

-In numerical analysis, higher order accurate derivative approximations are a class of methods that estimate the derivatives of a given function with the values of the function and other information about the function to a high degree of accuracy.
+In numerical analysis, higher order accurate derivative approximations are a class of methods and algorithms that estimate the derivatives of a given function with the values of the function and other information about the function to a high degree of accuracy.

 ## Introduction